chaoticgd/vutrace/README.md

 - A - Step back one loop iteration (until the PC is the same as it was originally).
 - D - Step forward one loop iteration (until the PC is the same as it was originally).

+## Known Issues

+- vutrace: The GS packet parser assumes that the data transfer to the GS is instant.
+- vutrace: Parsing of REGLIST primitives is not supported.
+- patch: Traces don't start and end on vsync so it doesn't always trace an entire frame.
+- patch: The framebuffer dumps aren't synced with the VU state dumps.

 ## File Formats

 ### Comments File